alena-bartosh/speaking-eye/README.md

 After finishing work at the end of the day, change the status to *disabled*.
 Eye is crossed out: it thinks you are not working.
 It will not talk to you, but will continue to collect information about your activity.

 You also can close SE with *'Close'* in the context menu.
-Eye is closed: your activity is still tracked by ISP and Google. 🙃
+Eye is closed: your browser activity is still tracked by ISP and Google. 🙃

 #### Config